LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

   * lsq: Ordinary Least Squares (default)
   * nnlsq: Non-negative Least Squares
 * 'smoothsearch': ***Vector.***: Input the search range of the smoothing constant (Leave blank to use the default one)
+* 'weight': ***Character or cell of character or matrix***: Input the weighting matrix.
+It can be the covariance matrix made in `okMakeInSARCovMat.m` or user defined weighting matrix (Leave blank to assume uniform weighting)

-### Case 1: 1 LOS displacement, 2 Green's functions
+### Case 1: 1 LOS displacement, 2 Green's functions, InSAR covaraince matrix as data weights
 This is a very common case for InSAR users to invert for fault slip.
 Here's how the matrices should be placed and the way this function is designed:

 <p align="center">